work about resume contact

 In-Person Experiences & Launch Event

 Owambe wasn't just a product — it was a community.
-From wellness walks to major launch events, I owned the full design identity across every activation: event branding, experience design, sponsor representation, promotional materials, and all visual assets.
+From wellness walks to launch events, I owned the full design identity across every activation.

 Community